m90/go-chatbase/README.md

 client := chatbase.NewClient("MY-API-KEY")

-// calling Message requires passing of all required values message := client.Message(chatbase.MessageTypeAgent, "USER-ID", "telegram")
+// calling Message requires passing of all required values message := client.Message(chatbase.MessageTypeAgent, "USER-ID", chatbase.PlatformTelegram)

-// optional values are attached lateron message.SetMessage("I didn't understand that, sorry")
+// optional values are added after creation message.SetMessage("I didn't understand that, sorry")

 // this can also be chained